pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/ErrorMessages.md

 ## Improving error messages

 The quality of error messages emitted by a parser can depend on the manner in which the parser was constructed.
 Some parser operators are powerful and convenient, but can cause the quality of error messaging to degrade.

-For example, we could construct a parser that consumes a single uncommented line from an input (i.e. a line that does not begin with "//") by using ``Parser/compactMap(_:)`` to check the line for a
+For example, we could construct a parser that consumes a single uncommented line from an input (_i.e._, a line that does not begin with "//") by using ``Parser/compactMap(_:)`` to check the line for a  prefix:
-prefix:

 ```swift
 let uncommentedLine = Prefix { $0 != "\n" }